abdfnx/gosh/README.md

 # Shell

-run powershell and bash with go.
+run powershell and bash easly with go.

 ## Run powershell and bash